 Case in point: there are seniors right now living in paid off homes worth more than a million dollars in the San Francisco Bay area that are barely scraping by on Social Security.
 They’re technically millionaires, but they can barely afford to pay the light bill!

 So, you busted your tail for decades, made mortgage payments month in and month out, kept up with your property taxes, fixed things when they broke, and maybe even upgraded your home a bit.
 Maybe you got lucky and your home even went up in value since you bought it.
-You’ve managed to enter retirement with free and clear home and tons of home equity, but you can’t use it to enhance your retirement lifestyle.
+You’ve managed to enter retirement with free and clear home and tons of home equity, but you can’t use your equity to enhance your retirement lifestyle.
 What a bummer!

 Having said that, there are ways to convert home equity into cash in retirement.
 The typical choices are to either sell the home and cash out all your equity (which means you have to find a new home) or do a cash out refinance and be stuck with mortgage payments for the next 30 years.
-Obviously, neither option is appealing if your goal is to increase your available financial resources while living in your home.
+Obviously, neither option is appealing if your goal is to increase your available financial resources and remain living in your home.

 If only there was a way to tap into your home equity without having to sell or take on a mortgage payment!
 How cool would that be?

 Well, here’s the good news!
 You can turn home equity into a liquid retirement asset without selling or taking on a mortgage payment.
-Home equity actually can have a tangible impact on your lifestyle and financial wellbeing in retirement!
+Home equity actually can have a tangible impact on your lifestyle and financial well being in retirement!
 How?
 With a home equity conversion mortgage, or HECM.

 What is a HECM?